johnnykfeng/transcript-processing/README.md

 # About
 This package uses GPT to convert raw transcripts into essay format, then essay format into JSON metadata file.

+# how-to-use
+Easiest way is to clone or fork this entire repo into your own local machine.

+# Api key
+Enter your openai api key in `api_keys.py`

 # Pipeline
 Transcript --> Essay --> Metadata